KITcii/smart-contract-dev-support/project-examples/README.md

 ## Quickstart Test Setup
-We have created a few tests for our patterns.
+We provide a tests for the developed software design patterns.
 There are currently only examples available for Ethereum

 ### Ethereum Setup